WSO2 Puppet Modules - New Architecture and Deployment

 - 9 Oct, 2017

 The WSO2 middleware product stack supports the agility and innovation that is essential for successful digital transformation.
 The products are designed to serve as the core of any digital business.
 They are easy to assemble with other parts of an enterprise’s infrastructure and work seamlessly with each other as a single cohesive platform.
 Because of this, configuring and installing WSO2 products according to your requirement or solution architecture is slightly onerous and time-consuming, especially if your knowledge of the platform and overall middleware technology space is limited.

-Configuring the WSO2 API Manager fully distributed deployment with the Analytics-server (this is titled as deployment pattern-3 ) can be stated as an example deployment which has a total of seven WSO2 server instances needing file configurations and one might need to follow the guide to do it precisely .
-This might take a few hours for many, depending on the doer’s expertise and even after that it may result in errors at runtime/server-up time, if he or she had followed things incorrectly.
-So yes it is a time consuming, complex task for a new WSO2 user and even a WSO2 expert would have to expend a few hours to complete this deployment, so the time consumption is an important concern.
+Configuring the WSO2 API Manager fully distributed deployment with the Analytics-server (this is titled as deployment pattern-3 ) can be stated as an example deployment which has a total of seven WSO2 server instances needing file configurations and one might need to follow the guide to do it precisely in WSO2’s official documentation to do it precisely.
+This might take from a few hours to many hours, depending on the doer’s expertise and even after that, it may result in errors at runtime/server-up time, if he or she had followed things incorrectly.
+So yes it is a time consuming and complex task for a new WSO2 user, though it might not be for a middleware expert or more specifically, a WSO2 expert.
+A WSO2 expert would still have to expend a few hours to complete this deployment, so the time consumption is an important concern.

 There are literally seven WSO2 API Manager deployment patterns, which are used widely and commonly (with differentiations) and it’s impractical to expend that much time/expertise to do this same, standardized procedure repeatedly for multiple use cases.

 In spite of the above, sometimes there are requirements for redeployment of a complete enterprise deployment due to particular reasons.
 For example: